facebookresearch/esm/scripts/atlas/README.md

 corresponding to the sequences in the `2022_05` release of the MGnify protein database described [here](https://ftp.ebi.ac.uk/pub/databases/metagenomics/peptide_database/2022_05/README.txt).
 An update `v2023_02` was released on March 17th 2023, corresponding to the sequences in the `2023_02` release of the MGnify protein database described [here](https://ftp.ebi.ac.uk/pub/databases/metagenomics/peptide_database/2022_11/).

-Bulk download instructions are available here, as well as foldseek databases available for download.
+Here we provide bulk download instructions for the tarballs of predicted structures, as well as foldseek databases, and LM embeddings for every sequence in the Atlas.

 The structures in the ESM Metagenomic Atlas were predicted with `esm.pretrained.esmfold_v0()` for Atlas `v0`, while Atlas `v2023_02` used `esm.pretrained.esmfold_v1()`.
 We find that protein structures with predicted LDDT > 0.7 and predict TM > 0.7 to be both reasonably well structured and interesting.